-One disadvantage to hiring a broker is that they might have issues finding a mover in a timely manner to do the job for any number of reasons, meaning you might find yourself without a mover on the big day.
+If your broker has issues finding a mover in a timely manner — which can occur for any number of reasons — you could find yourself without a mover on the big day.

-In a worst-case scenario when working with a broker-hired mover, you might not get a written, in-person estimate.
-You’ll be left vulnerable to a last-minute rate hike that you will have to pay before the mover releases your belongings — the dreaded “hostage goods.”
+In a worst-case scenario when working with a broker-hired mover, you might not get a written, signed estimate.
+This means you’ll be vulnerable to a last-minute rate hike that you will have to pay before the mover releases your belongings — the dreaded “hostage of goods.”

 For interstate moves, the mover hired by the broker must be registered with the Federal Motor Carrier Safety Administration (under the U.S. Department of Transportation).

-The broker must be registered with FMCSA, which says the broker also must:
+The broker must also be registered with FMCSA, and they are required to:

 - Give you a list of moving companies they use.

 - Use only FMCSA-registered movers.

 - Give you FMCSA’s “Your Rights and Responsibilities When You Move” and “Ready to Move” brochures.